Daomephsta/map2fabricyarn/README.md

 ## Fully Qualified Class Names
 To output a fully qualified yarn class name, input a fully qualified intermediary name by prefixing it with `net.minecraft.`

-## Mapping File
+## Mapping Files
+`data\map2fabricyarn\yarn.tiny` must contain Tiny V2 format mappings from intermediary to named.
+`data\map2fabricyarn\intermediary.tiny` must contain Tiny V2 format mappings from any namespace to intermediary.
-Mappings are loaded from `data\map2fabricyarn\mappings.tiny`.
-You must create and update this file yourself.
+You must create and update these files yourself.
-Pages using map2fabricyarn will automatically rebuild when the mappings file is updated.
+Pages using map2fabricyarn will automatically rebuild when any mappings file is updated.